isht7/pytorch-deeplab-resnet/README.md

 python evalpyt.py -h
 ```
 ### Results
-When trained on VOC augmented training set (with 10582 images) using MS COCO pretrained initialization in pytorch, we get a validation performance of 78.48% (mean IOU over all classes, validation set has 1449 images, [authors](https://arxiv.org/abs/1606.00915) report validation performance of 77.69% with their caffe implementation).
+When trained on VOC augmented training set (with 10582 images) using MS COCO pretrained initialization in pytorch, we get a validation performance of 78.48% (Mean IOU is calculated over each image and these values are averaged together.
+This way of calculating is different than the one used by [authors](https://arxiv.org/abs/1606.00915).
+The method used by [authors](https://arxiv.org/abs/1606.00915) is presently in [development](https://github.com/isht7/pytorch-deeplab-resnet/tree/development) branch and moved here in some time.)
 You can download the corresponding .pth file [here](https://drive.google.com/open?id=0BxhUwxvLPO7TT0Y5UndZckIwMVE)

 To replicate this performance, run